microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAttributeSet.md

 Testing Attributes for engineering team 10
 ```

-This example adds a single attribute set.
+This example demonstrates hoe to add a single attribute set.

 ## Parameters